AnyLog-co/documentation/adding data.md

 Data ingested to a local database is organized in files.
 Each file contains one or more sensor readings (or other type of time series data) organized in a JSON format.
 Users adding data with the REST API determines the mode in which data is processed:

-* Using a ***File Mode*** (the default mode) - a single data file is transferred using the PUT request, the file is registered (in the tsd_info table) and processed independently of other PUT requests.
+* Using a **File Mode** (the default mode) - a single data file is transferred using the PUT request, the file is registered (in the tsd_info table) and processed independently of other _PUT_ requests.
 A File Mode is usually used when the PUT request contains a large amount of data or when the data is not frequently created.

-* Using a ***Streaming Mode*** - The AnyLog instance receiving the data serves as a buffer that accumulates the data from multiple PUT requests.
+* Using a **Streaming Mode** - The AnyLog instance receiving the data serves as a buffer that accumulates the data from multiple PUT requests.
 Upon a threshold, the accumulated data is organized as a file that is processed as a single unit.
 A Streaming Mode is usually used when the frequency of data creation is high and the amount of data transferred in each PUT request is low.

 File mode is the default mode.
-Changing the mode to streaming is by updating the header with the key ***mode*** and the value ***streaming***.
+Changing the mode to streaming is by updating the header with the key _mode_ and the value _streaming_.

-***Header options for loading data:***
+**Header options for loading data**:

 | key  | value  | Explanation |
 | ---- | -------| ------------|